drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 ### Description overrides

 You can override descriptions for individual properties.
 The `description_overrides` object is keyed by property name.
-Values are lists, which enable you to specify different overrides for the same property in different schemas.
+Values are lists, which enable different overrides for the same property in different schemas.
 Each object in the list can have the following entries:

 | Key                   | Value          |
 | :-------------------- | :------------- |